communitiesuk/funding-service-requests-for-comments/template.md

 Think about who will be affected.
 Does this only affect internal team members (eg developers), or will this affect our users?
 How will we manage the impact on that group?

+## Who will benefit?

+A little summary of why we should change focused on the benefits to different stakeholders (could be developers, fund teams, onboarding or someone else)

 ## What are the key risks to manage or mitigate?